<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 If clinical research sites don't already have the technology infrastructure to support a decentralized or hybrid clinical trial, they can wind up spending a lot of time on training and managing tech vendors each month.
 In fact, 40% of clinical trial sites reported spending five to 15 hours on monthly training for trials with remote technology.
 This takes away time otherwise spent engaging patients.

-Data quality, meanwhile, has long been tethered to on-site monitoring across clinical trial sites.
-With decentralized or hybrid trials, sites must have robust quality assurance measures in place to ensure data collected via digital tools is complete, accurate, and compliant with regulatory requirements.
+Data quality, meanwhile, has long been tethered to on-site monitoring across traditional clinical trial sites.
+With decentralized or hybrid trials, sites must have robust quality assurance measures in place to ensure clinical trial data collected via digital tools is complete, accurate, and compliant with regulatory requirements.

 Other challenges of these clinical investigations include having adequate staffing to support virtual trial operations, from shipping study materials, to conducting remote monitoring, to dropping off items to patients.